resema/Notepad/_posts/2017-10-29-unsupervised-learning-an-introduction.md

 - Set $$\mu_1, ..., \mu_K$$ equal to these *K* examples.

 #### Local Optima
 Due to various initializations the algorithm can be stucked in local optimas.
+To not get stuck in such a local optima, run the algorithm between 50 to 1000 times and take the parameter which create the lowest cost.

 {% highlight cpp %}
 for i = 1 to 100 {